jaspector

 Crawford County's land-development regulations make it unlawful to construct, reconstruct, or alter any building or structure without first obtaining a building permit from the Building Official, and to use such building, structure, or land without first obtaining any required occupancy permit.
 The county fee sheet also states that any owner or authorized agent intending to construct, enlarge, alter, repair, move, demolish, change occupancy, or install or replace regulated electrical, gas, mechanical, or plumbing systems must first apply to the building official and obtain the required permit.

-Typical processing time is Commercial plan review minimum 5 business days; no separate residential estimate publicly posted.
+Building permit processing times in unincorporated Crawford County, GA typically run Commercial plan review minimum 5 business days; no separate residential estimate publicly posted.
+Timelines can vary based on project complexity and current department workload.